thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-28-how-art-programs-drive-innovation-thoughtworks.markdown

 Artists working with emerging technologies frequently generate new insights on the future of culture, industry and society.

 {% include image file='cyborg-foundation.jpg'
-   caption='Cyborg artists Neil Harbisson and Moon Ribas during their residency at Thoughtworks' %}
+   alt='Neil Harbisson and Moon Ribas working at a desk' caption='Cyborg artists Neil Harbisson and Moon Ribas during their residency at Thoughtworks' %}

 At Thoughtworks we regularly engage with artists, collaborating on cutting edge technology projects, and enriching the perspectives we bring to our clients.
 Our recent explorations have taken us on journeys into cyborgism and transhumanism, bias in machine intelligence, movement in robotics, and more.